-USAID works closely with civil society organizations to promote human rights, civil and political liberties, and strengthen the role of women and youth in the political process.
-By informing and fueling public debate about transparency and accountability, USAID lays the groundwork for building the political will for change.
-Our programs encourage youth and women to get involved in the democratic process.
+USAID works closely with civil society organizations to promote human rights, civil and political liberties, and to strengthen the role of women and youth in civic life.
+By informing and encouraging constructive public debate about transparency and accountability, USAID lays the groundwork for building the political will for change.
+Our programs also support digital literacy and security, independent media, and access to credible and transparent information.